-In order to facilitate the qualification to do business of a new entity to be created as a subsidiary of the Company after the Merger which will be named "Heidrick & Struggles, Inc.," H&S Inc. proposes to amend its Certificate of Incorporation prior to the Merger to change its name to "H&S Transition, Inc."
+In order to facilitate the qualification to do business of a new entity to be created as a subsidiary of the Company after the Merger which will be named "Heidrick & Struggles, Inc.," H&S Inc. proposes to amend its Certificate of Incorporation to change its name to "H&S Transition, Inc."